-Here are some key tips for improving muscle glycogen stores.
-Because glycogen is one of the energy stores used by muscle during exercise.
-If you walk out with those empty tanks, you almost certainly expose yourself to fainting or muscle injury.
+Here are some key tips to improve muscle glycogen stores.
+And it is that glycogen is one of the energy stores that muscle uses during exercise.
+If you go out with those empty deposits, you expose yourself to an almost safe pájara or muscle injuries.

-Take advantage of the “window effect”.
-As we explained in the previous article, the intake of carbohydrates (CH) is best done within 40-50 minutes after exercise because the muscle is more receptive to storage and the food is better used.
+1. Take advantage of the window effect”.
+As we explained in the previous article, the intake of Carbohydrates (CH) is better done within 40-50 minutes after exercise since in this way the muscle is more receptive to storage and the food is better used.

-Ingest an adequate amount of CH during exercise.
+2. Eat the appropriate amount of CH during exercise.
 A minimum of 30gr per hour is necessary.
-Did you know that in the Tour de France, cyclists consume up to 120gr / h?
+Although in the Tour de France cyclists consume up to 120gr/h.

-- It is preferable to eat foods with a high glycemic index (GI) as they stimulate glycogen synthesis better than those with a low GI.
-In practice: better to eat bread or potatoes than apples or lentils.
+- It is preferable to take foods with a high glycemic index (GI) as they stimulate glycogen synthesis better than those with low GI.
+In practice: better to take bread or potatoes, than apples or lentils.

-Ingesting caffeine is beneficial DURING exercise.
-Studies to date show that caffeine intake during exercise stimulates the supply of glucose to the muscle.
-But caffeine has no beneficial effect on glycogen synthesis during the recovery period after exercise is over.
-The key is carbohydrates and protein.
-Keep in mind that each person tolerates caffeine differently so it is good not to exceed the amount we usually take.
+4. Eating caffeine is beneficial DURING exercise.
+Studies conducted to date show that caffeine intake during exercise stimulates the supply of glucose to the muscle.
+But caffeine has no beneficial effect on glycogen synthesis during the recovery period, after the exercise is over.
+The key is carbohydrate and protein.
+Keep in mind that each person tolerates caffeine differently, so it is good not to exceed the amount we usually drink.

-Add protein.
-It is important to note that if the intake of CH is optimal/high, the intake of protein together with CH will have no more beneficial effects on glycogen synthesis.
-However, the intake of protein after exercise helps to stimulate protein synthesis and this is key to improving muscle mass and for the muscle to regenerate after the wear it has suffered and is ready to be subjected to stressful situations again.
+5. Add protein.
+It is important to note that if CH intake is optimal/high, protein intake along with CH will have no further beneficial effects on glycogen synthesis.
+However, the intake of protein after exercise helps to stimulate protein synthesis and that is key to improving muscle mass and for the muscle to regenerate after the wear and tear suffered and is ready to undergo stress again.

-Here is a recipe that will help you provide the carbohydrate (energy) you need on your bike rides
+Here is a recipe that will help you provide the necessary carbohydrate (energy) on your bike outings:

 - 3-4 dates